simonbs/UbiquityStoreManager/README.markdown

 For instance, you may want to implement visible feedback for while persistence is unavailable (eg. show an overlay with a loading spinner).
 You’d bring this spinner up in `ubiquityStoreManager:willLoadStoreIsCloud:` and dismiss it in `ubiquityStoreManager:didLoadStoreForCoordinator:isCloud:`.

 It’s probably also a good idea to update your main `moc` whenever ubiquity changes are getting imported into your store from other devices.
-To do this, simply provide the manager with your `moc` by returning it from `managedObjectContextForUbiquityChangesInManager:` and optionally register an observer for `UbiquityManagedStoreDidImportChangesNotification`.
+To do this, simply provide the manager with your `moc` by returning it from `-ubiquityStoreManager:managedObjectContextForUbiquityChanges:` and optionally register an observer for `UbiquityManagedStoreDidImportChangesNotification`.

 # What if things go wrong?